 You can set the x intervals of the data.
-The data points outside this intervals are not used to compute the minimizing residual sum of squares (see below).
-You can use this feature if some data points (especially in the beginning and the end) are inaccurate, e.g. noisy.
+Data points outside these intervals are not used to compute the minimizing residual sum of squares (see below).
+You can use this feature if some data points (especially in the beginning or the end) are inaccurate, e.g. noisy.